fragaLY/blog/hapi-fhir-jpaserver/HAPI-FHIR-JPASERVER.md

 All the steps that we can find in the table below were described in chapter 4.
 Now we will take a look at boot-up metrics on different embedded web servers.

-- [ ] Add overhead of using the wrapper for starter
+Due to the fact, that we are using fewer libraries than the default HFJS starter it decreases the boot time up to 2 times.

 | Step | Tomcat   | Jetty    | Undertow |
 | :--- | :------- | :------- | :------- |